alcoolio/alcoolio/README.md

 Open Global Income - an API and simuulation tool for implementing a basic income.

-DeepFake Guardian - a chatbot that detects violence, sexual violence, bullying. with deepfake detection powered by provacy friendly local LLM.
+DeepFake Guardian - a chatbot that detects violence, sexual violence, bullying. with deepfake detection powered by privacy friendly local LLM.

-All those projects are word in progress.
+All those projects are work in progress.
 Contributors are welcome.

 <!--
 **alcoolio/alcoolio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.